microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 In order to perform an undo operation, it is necessary that we are able to determine which prior edit is to be undone.
 To that end, we need to maintain a tree of undoable commits.
-That tree is a sparse copy of the commit tree maintained by the `EditManager` for branch management.
+That tree is a sparse copy of the commit tree maintained by `EditManager` and `Checkout`s for branch management.

 The structure forms a tree as opposed to a linked-list because different local branches can share the same ancestor commits.
 Each branch however only ever sees a single spine of this tree, which therefore looks like a linked-list to said branch.